 - After the pie crust has chilled, adjust the oven rack to the lower third position and preheat the oven to 350°F (177°C).

 - Roll out the chilled pie dough: On a floured work surface, roll out one of the discs of chilled dough (you can freeze the 2nd for later use, see note).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.* Tuck it in with your fingers, making sure it is smooth.
-Flute or crimp the edges of the crust.
+Flute or crimp the pie crust edges.
 No need to pre-bake the crust.

 - The filling: Spread pecans evenly inside pie crust and sprinkle the chocolate chips evenly on top.
 Set aside.
 Whisk the eggs, corn syrup, brown sugar, melted butter, vanilla, salt, and cinnamon together in a large bowl.
 Once completely combined and thick, pour evenly over pecans and chocolate chips.